 One of the oldest horse farms in Serbia, founded in 1860 by Prince Miloš Obrenović on the estate of the Morava Farm near the Great Morava river, it is situated five kilometres from the city and was created with the aim of improving horsemanship for the best horse races.
 Prince Miloš’s son Mihailo later named this 300-hectare estate “Ljubičevo”, after his mother, Princess Ljubica.

 The Ljubičin residence was erected at Ljubičevo, as well as several stables where the prince kept his horses.
 During the early 20th century this stud farm grew into an institution at the European level, boasting around 500 horses.
 It was made famous by champion steeds Ljubičevac, Kastor, Ramoz and Hajdžan.
-A monument erected to Ljubičevac, who won the “triple crown” (as an undefeated galloper), is located at the centre of this oasis of peace and tranquility, where numerous walking trails culminate.
+A monument erected to Ljubičevac, who won the “triple crown” (as an undefeated galloper), is located at the centre of this oasis of peace and tranquillity, where numerous walking trails culminate.
 The activities of the stud farm are connected to the annual Ljubičevo Equestrian Games tourism and sporting event.

 MILENA’S HOME FOUNDATION – GALLERY OF PAINTER MILENA PAVLOVIĆ-BARILI

 The Gallery of Milena Pavlović-Barili is located next to the building of the National Museum in the heart of the city.
 It is housed in the birth home of the painter, which her mother Danica donated to the City in 1962 and which was subsequently used to establish this memorial gallery.
 Its exhibition collection includes the majority of her artistic opus.
 Milena lived and worked during the period between the two world wars.
-Born back in 1909 as the only child of Danica and Bruno, an Italian composer, she lived between Požarevac and Rome, because her parents were separated, and this had a major impact on Milena herself and her later work.
+Born back in 1909 as the only child of Danica and Bruno, an Italian composer, she lived between Požarevac and Rome, because her parents were separated, and this had a major impact on Milena herself and her later works.

 Guided by a restless spirit, she travelled to Spain, London, Paris, Venice and America, where she died in 1945.
 Milena was engaged is in the United States as an illustrator of the most respected fashion journals and magazines, including Vogue, Charm and Glamor, as well as a creator of costumes for ballet performances.